EliasB8/100-days-of-code/log.md

 ### Day 88: October 2 Friday, 2020
 **Today's Progress**: I completed the HeatMap project.
 Here is the link on github https://eliasb8.github.io/D3-Heat-Map-Monthly-Global-Land-Surface-Temperature/
 Next up Visualize Data with a Choropleth Map.

+### Day 89: October 3 Saturday, 2020
+**Today's Progress**: I am working on the Visualizing Data with a Choropleth Map @freecodecamp.
+10 tests passed out of 12.
+A lot of staff idk about d3 still though ...
+So you can draw a map from a json file huh? cool!